A few months ago, they sent me a few custom handmade watercolour journals to test.

 These are spiral bound sketchbooks made with either 25% or 100% cotton watercolour paper that's available in coldpress and hotpress surfaces.

 I'm actually not a fan of spiral-bound sketchbooks because the binding will get in the way when I place the sketchbooks on the bookshelf with other books.
 The other disadvantage is it's very likely to bend the spiral wire inside a bag.

 But these spiral-bound watercolour journals from St Lous Art Supply are better and actually address those two concerns.
 The company has included a paper cover that covers the wire binding so that they are not exposed, and as a result the binding doesn't get in the way on a bookshelf and in the bag.
 It's a smart design.

 The wire binding is thicker than usual, and is quite strong too so they don't bend easily, not even if you try to bend them on purpose.
-I'm not sure what metal is used though but I hope they don't rust.
-I'll update this review in the future when they do rust.
+The metal used is aluminium which is resistant to corrosion and rust – think of laptops made with aluminium.

 Advantages of a spiral-bound sketchbook is it allows you to draw with the page completely flat.
 You can also fold the page to the back to minimize the size of the sketchbook.
 Downside is you can't draw across both pages, and when scanning with CIS scanners, areas that are not in contact of the glass (areas near the wire) will be blur.

 The cover is just thick paper so it can be bent, and with wear and tear the edges can be roughen up.
 I'm guessing thinner paper is used instead of cardboard to keep the sketchbook thinner and lighter.
 It's a good choice.
 This sketchbooks are certainly more compact and lighter than my hardcover sketchbooks.